stevana/deterministic-scheduler/README-unprocessed.md

 | 5    | write back     |                | → | 1             |
 | 6    |                | write back     | → | 1             |

-different interleavings, we'd like to control which happens
+In most programming languages the thread interleaving is non-deterministic, and so we get irreproducible failures also sometimes known as "Heisenbugs".

+What we'd like to do is to be able to start a program with some token and if the same token is used then we get the same thread interleaving and therefore a reproducible result.

-matklad's idea: insert pauses between each shared memory operation, have a scheduler unpause one thread at the time
+The idea, due to matklad, is to insert pauses between each shared memory operation (the reads and writes), have a scheduler unpause one thread at the time.
+The scheduler is parametrised by a seed which is used together with a pseudorandom number generator which allows it to deterministically choose which thread to unpause.

-* deterministic scheduler
-* parallel property-based testing recap
-* integrating the deterministic scheduler with parallel property-based testing
+In the rest of this post we will port matklad's deterministic scheduler from Rust to Haskell, hopefully in a way that shows that this can be done in any other language with decent multi-threaded programming primitives.
+Then we'll do a short recap of how parallel property-based testing works, and finally we'll hook up the deterministic schduler to the parallel property-based testing machinary.

 ## Deterministic scheduler